thunguyen177/EPEM/README.md

   year={2020}
 }
 ```
-Further requests can directly be sent to the corresponding authors: Thu Nguyen (thu.nguyen@louisiana.edu) and Binh T. Nguyen (ngtbinh@hcmus.edu.vn).
+Further requests can directly be sent to the corresponding authors: Thu Nguyen (thu.nguyen@louisiana.edu) and Binh T. Nguyen (ngtbinh@hcmus.edu.vn) for an appropriate permission.